huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 ## Select and Multiselect properties

 A **Select** property allows you to assign a single attribute to your entity from a dropdown list of predefined terms.
 A **Multiselect** property allows you to assign several attributes to your entity from a checklist of predefined terms.
 Before you can add either a **Select** or **Multiselect** property to a template, you must create your list of predefined terms.
-In Uwazi, this list is called a **Thesaurus**.
+In Uwazi, this list of terms is called a **Thesaurus**.

 ### How to create thesauri